isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Stock Limit : Put how many (single) items you want as a minimum number in your broker list..
 (if you wanted to keep 60 Chameleon Totems on your broker then enter 60 , 4000 arrows you'd enter 4000)

+Box :  The box number to attempt to place these items first in when you use the Place Items button on the main page.

 Press the Save button.